cuongkane/blog/public/posts/2023/05/neovim_is_not_just_an_editor.md

 ## Neovim Plugins
 You already knew the Neovim with a lot of great features in the previous part.
 In this part, I will show Neovim plugins that you could install to make Neovim work as an IDE.

-- Nvim-tree: A File Explorer For Neovim Written In Lua
+### nvim-tree: A File Explorer For Neovim Written In Lua

 ![Nvim-tree](/blog/images/neovim_is_not_just_an_editor/nvim-tree.png)

-- nvim-treesiter for Syntax Highlighting.
+### nvim-treesiter: Syntax Highlighting

 ![Gitsign](/blog/images/neovim_is_not_just_an_editor/treesitter.png)

-- LSP-config for integrating with LSP and Nvim-cmp for auto-completion.
+### lsp-config: Integrating with LSP and Nvim-cmp for auto-completion

 The Language Server Protocol (LSP) defines the protocol used between an editor or IDE and a language server that provides language features like auto complete, go to definition, find all references, etc.

-- Telescope for searching, and previewing files, and words.
+### telescope: for searching, and previewing files, and words

 ![Telescope Demo](/blog/images/neovim_is_not_just_an_editor/telescope.gif)

 *(source: Telescope Github Repo)*

-- Git signs for Git Integration. https://github.com/lewis6991/gitsigns.nvim
+### gitsigns: Git Integration

+https://github.com/lewis6991/gitsigns.nvim

 ![Gitsign](/blog/images/neovim_is_not_just_an_editor/gitsigns.gif)

-- Hop.nvim to quickly move the cursor to anywhere on the current view.
+### hop.nvim: Quickly move the cursor to anywhere on the current view

 ![Hop](/blog/images/neovim_is_not_just_an_editor/hop.png)

-- Null-ls for code auto-formating.
+### null-ls: Code auto-formating

 Awesome plugins list:
 https://github.com/rockerBOO/awesome-neovim